 ATTENTION - Changing the Ground Surface setting deletes any existing mapping data stored on the machine.

-9.1.3 Start mapping with a pre-mapped surface
+Starting cut/fill mapping with a pre-mapped surface

 Note - The ability to select a ground surface is a licensed feature.
 Contact your dealer for more information.

 To start mapping with a pre-mapped surface: